-All laser vision correction surgeries work by reshaping the cornea, the clear front part of the eye, so that light traveling through it is properly focused onto the retina located in the back of the eye.
+All laser vision correction surgeries work by reshaping the cornea, which is the clear front part of the eye.
 LASIK is one of a number of different surgical techniques used to reshape the cornea.

-Pepose Vision was the first to offer LASIK vision correction in the St. Louis region and continues to have among the best track record for vision outcomes of any LASIK provider in the country.
-Our highly-experienced surgeons use the most advanced, bladeless technology and perform the procedures at our facility.
+Pepose Vision was the first to offer LASIK eye surgery in the St. Louis region and continues to have among the best track record for vision outcomes of any LASIK provider in the country.
+Our highly-experienced surgeons use the most advanced, bladeless technology available.
 We’ve even earned the distinction of “top 100” LASIK providers nationwide!

 After reading this page, please contact us to learn even more and schedule a free consultation where we’ll explain the LASIK procedure in detail, perform key eye tests to determine your best option and answer all of your questions.